KNajarro/KNajarro/README.md

 - 👋 Hi, I’m @KNajarro
 - 👀 I’m interested in ... creating web apps and mobile apps
-- 🌱 I’m currently learning ... to develop apps with HTML, CSS, JavaScript and PHP
+- 🌱 I’m currently learning ... to develop apps with HTML, CSS, JavaScript and Python
 - 💞️ I’m looking to collaborate on ...
 Some pretty stuff to help animals
 - 📫 How to reach me ...
 Twitter: @knajarro94